-The baseline block task also uses $1\%$ of the total grid points, but confined to a subdomain of dimensions $L_x/12$ and $L_z/8$, with all grid points within this block treated as observations.
+The baseline \emph{block task} also uses $1\%$ of the total grid points, but confined to a subdomain of dimensions $L_x/12$ and $L_z/8$, with all grid points within this block treated as observations.
+This observation density is representative of the observation-to-state ratios encountered in operational forecasting applications~\citep{MACK2020113291}.
 For all cases, we employ the latent representation introduced in §\ref{subsec:ROM_TurbulenceGen}.
-To focus on the impact of observation configuration and statistical conditioning, we adopt the 32-dimensional latent space, which exhibits improved conditional generation performance compared with the 16-dimensional representation.
-Unless otherwise specified, the conditioning strength parameter in equation~\ref{eq:dps} is set to $\rho=0.5$.
-To impose statistical quantities indirectly, we generate 300 samples using the sampling approach described in \S\ref{subsec:Methods_cDM}, with the starting time of each measurement segment separated by $30\Updelta t$.
+To focus on the impact of observation configuration and statistical conditioning, we adopt the 32-dimensional latent space, which exhibits improved posterior sampling performance compared with the 16-dimensional representation.
+Unless otherwise specified, the conditioning strength parameter is set to $\rho=0.5$.
+To impose statistical quantities indirectly, we generate 300 samples using the sampling approach described in \S\ref{subsec:Methods_cDM}, with the starting time of each observation segment separated by $30\Updelta t$.
 Streamwise velocity contours of generated samples for the baseline configuration of the two tasks are shown in figure \ref{fig:da_block_and_sparse}.
-The velocity contours for both tasks show good agreement with the DNS sequence, with small scale discrepancies visible upon closer inspection, especially for the block task.
+The velocity contours for both tasks show good agreement with the DNS sequence, with small-scale discrepancies visible upon closer inspection, especially for the block task.